seanvree/homepage/README.md

 ## LIVE Search Usage:

-### Key Searching
+### Key Searching:

-Make changes to the live search behavior in `/js/tilde.js` .
+- Make changes to the live search behavior in `/js/tilde.js` .

-To view the available sites and their keys, press `?` for the help menu.
+- To view the available sites and their keys, press `?` for the help menu.
 (NOTE: the Help menu only appears on desktop browsers).

 You can search any of the sites by typing a colon after the site's key, followed by your search query.